Aristide Mugabe: National team career

 Mugabe played for the Rwanda national basketball team for 11 years, serving as captain in most of them.
 He played in AfroBasket in 2011, 2013, and 2017.
 Mugabe announced his retirement in 2021.

 Personal life

 In early 2014, Mugabe graduated from University of Lay Adventists of Kigali (UNILAK) in Kigali with a bachelor's degree in finance.
-He has worked at the Bank of Kigali and as an accountant for Rwandan security company ISCO.
+He worked at the Bank of Kigali, and later as an accountant for Rwandan security company ISCO.